lihuang3/ur5_ROS-Gazebo/README.md

 - Hardware implementation in UR3:
   [`ur3_ROS-hardware`](https://github.com/lihuang3/ur3_ROS-hardware.git)

 - Update: based on feebacks from the community, we have made several key changes to this repository on 09/16/2018.
-Please update your code in case you have trouble to reproduce the results.
+Please update your code in case you have trouble reproducing the results.

 - How to cite this repository:
   ```